Developing a Faculty-led Program

 Consider non-traditional destinations.
 Programs to Western Europe are great, but also consider locales such as South America, Southeast Asia, Africa, and even part of Eastern Europe.
 These destinations can offer a lot, and may (though not always) be more cost-effective than Western Europe.

 To ensure better rates of participation and greater accessibility program costs should be kept as low as possible.
 Consider that for many programs, especially in the summer, students are incurring a lost-opportunity cost because they won’t be working while they are abroad.

 Students need to enroll in a minimum of 6 credit hours during the summer in order to maintain eligibility for financial aid.
 Students can meet this requirement by pairing an on-campus course with a 3-credit study abroad program.
 But, those programs that offer students 6 credits are attractive by virtue of already meeting that minimum.
 Generally speaking, students find a 6-credit option to be the most cost-effective.

 Carefully consider your program curriculum.
 Students participating in study abroad programs are usually looking to fulfill major/minor/general education requirements.
 The more you can align your course with these core requirements, the more students will be interested in signing up for your program.

 Your program should be designed with student safety in mind and in such a way that you feel you will be able to adequately ensure the safety and security of your group of students.
-Traveling to countries on the U.S. Department of State (DOS) Travel Warning List is only allowed with prior approval from the OIP Study Abroad Office and International Affairs Committee (IAC).
-An active DOS Travel Warning does not immediately rule out a destination, but it will be reviewed carefully by the Associate Director of Study Abroad Programs and the International Affairs Committee.
+All program locations and activities will undergo a thorough risk assessment taking into account information provided by the US State Department, the CDC, and other reputable sources.
+All information will be reviewed carefully by the Provost’s Office for a final decision.